Table Of Contents

 Keywords are phrases or words users type into a search engine to search for some sort of information.
 That information could be anything as basic as checking the weather, looking up a certain movie, finding a store, and so on.

-For a blogger, this simply means that these keywords that your blog visitors may potentially use must be included in your articles.
-This way, people searching for the products or services you have to offer will come across your blog using those keywords.
-Your blog should be the answer to what they are searching for.
+For a blogger, using keywords in content writing simply means that these keywords that your blog visitors may potentially use must be included in your articles.
+People looking for your products and services will come across your blog posts due to those keywords for blog posts.
+The keywords in your blog posts would make your blogs visible and give your audience the answers they are searching for.

 Keywords and SEO